Head over Heels (Chromeo album): Critical reception

 Pitchfork described the album as "sound[ing] expert, expensive, accomplished, while being distasteful in almost everything else", rating it 5.7 out of 10.
+They also implied that the album's heavy usage of guest stars was the band's attempt to emulate Daft Punk's Random Access Memories.
 Rolling Stone described the album as consisting of moments that are "fleeting and aren't enough to make one fall head over heels", rating it with 3 out of 5 stars.
 Songs from the album were described as "chronicles of potential partner worship of goddess devotion" by Drowned in Sound.
 Slant Magazine called the album "White Women Part 2".